ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/azure-terraform/_index.md

 ---
-title: Automate creation of Azure Arm virtual machines
+title: Deploy Arm virtual machines on Azure with Terraform

 description: Learn how to automate the creation of Azure Arm virtual machines using Terraform